timescale/docs/cloud/customize-configuration.md

 click, prompting you to confirm any changes before the Service is modified.

 ## Multiple databases
-Today, Timescale Cloud does not allow the creation of multiple databases within a single service.
-If you require multiple databases, you will need to create a service for each database.
-Another option would be to redesign your table structure.
-Timescale Cloud does not support multiple databases within the same service to reduce complexity.
-Each database would require its own installation of TimescaleDB, managed independently, which breaks our ability to manage maintenance upgrades for you.
-Supporting multiple databases also adds significant complexity to the UI.
-To keep our services as easy to use as possible, we have opted to limit services to one database per service.
+To create more than one Timescale Cloud database, you need to create a new service for each database.
+Timescale Cloud does not support multiple databases within the same service.
+Having a separate service for each database affords each database its own isolated resources.

+Another option is to use [schemas](https://www.postgresql.org/docs/current/ddl-schemas.html).
+Schemas provide a way to organize tables into logical groups.
+A single database can contain multiple schemas, which in turn contain tables.
+The main difference between isolating with databases versus schemas is that a user can access objects in any of the schemas in the database they are connected to, so long as they have the corresponding privileges.
+Schemas can help isolate smaller use cases that do not warrant their own service.

 ## PostgreSQL extensions
 You can use PostgreSQL extensions with Timescale Cloud.
 If you run